 - Sleep Timer — set it up to turn off after intervals ranging from 15 minutes to 9 hours

-- 10 Airflow Levels — with ten speed settings you can reach extreme precision
+- 10 Airflow Levels — with ten speed settings you can reach an extreme precision

 - Oscillation Control — great wide angle and you won't hear the fan turning around